icgrp/ese532_handouts/_sources/hw5/walk_through.md

 - We have now assigned IP `10.10.7.1` to our Ultra96 and IP `10.10.7.2` to our USB ethernet device connected to our host computer.
 You can test the connection by doing `ping 10.10.7.2` from the Ultra96 serial console, and doing `ping 10.10.7.1` from the host computer.

+- If you haven't already done so, you can now use scp to copy files from package/ to /mnt/sd-mmcblk0p1/ on the Ultra96.

+- On the serial console, you can now run your code as follows:
+    ```
+    cd /mnt/sd-mmcblk0p1
+    export XILINX_XRT=/usr
+    ./hw5_vitis binary_container_1.xclbin
+    ```
+    You should see the following output:
+    ```
+    root@u96v2-sbc-base-2020-2:/mnt/sd-mmcblk0p1# ./hw5_vitis binary_container_1.xclbin
+    Loading: 'binary_container_1.xclbin'
+    TEST PASSED
+    ```

-- Let's copy a file.
+- Let's copy another file.
 Copy the `xrt.ini` file from your computer to the `/mnt/sd-mmcblk0p1` directory of the Ultra96 as follows:
     ```
     scp xrt.ini root@10.10.7.1:/mnt/sd-mmcblk0p1/
     ```
     The default password of the device is `root` (you can setup ssh keys so that you don't have to type the passwords all the time).

 - Now re-run the program as before.
 You should now see the generated files:
     ```
     binary_container_1.xclbin.run_summary